xychelsea/op25/README.md

 ## Installation

-These high level instructions will lead you through installing op25 and liquidsoap on any Debian based Linux system.
-It is geared towards the Raspberry Pi3B which is inexpensive but yet just powerful enough to receive, decode and stream P25 trunked radio system utilizing either Phase 1 or Phase 2 audio codecs.
+These high level instructions will lead you through installing op25 on any Debian or Ubuntu based Linux system.
+This software is geared towards the Raspberry Pi3B which is inexpensive but yet just powerful enough to receive, decode and stream P25 trunked radio system utilizing either the Phase 1 or Phase 2 audio codecs.

-It is possible to configure and use OP25 with other streaming software (such as Darkice) but this setup has the advantage of completely avoiding use of the ALSA sound subsystem with has proven itself to be someway quirky and prone to problems particularly when using the loopback driver (aloop).
+It is possible to configure and use OP25 with liquidsoap or other streaming software (such as Icecast or Darkice) but using liquidsoap setup has the advantage of completely avoiding use of the ALSA sound subsystem with has proven itself to be someway quirky and prone to problems particularly when using the loopback driver (aloop).

 There are many refinements which should be made to these instructions, particularly how to configure liquidsoap and op25 to properly auto-start at boot time.